uon-hci/tools/docs/docs/SHP-course.md

 ### Repertory grid

+`George Kelly, 1955`

 The repertory grid is a tool to identify what **constructs are important** to a person in a system, product, job or establishement.
 It helps to understand and indivual's **interpretation** of his or her environment.
 Using a method of *triads*, this method compares elements of a topic (better, worse, extremes).
 These elements are put in a table that represents a person's perception of a certain topic.
 The data used to rate and rank the elements can be qualitative and quantitative.
 In practice, the repertory grid is a **structured and thorough method**, and can be applied to many contexts.
 Ideally used early in the design process, it might required more time to train the participaints and make sure the results are valid and reliable.

 ### Card sorting

 The technique of card sorting, also called *concept sorting*, aims to understand how an individual sees the **relationships between a set of concepts**.
-By sorting cards (items, elements) into piles, the participant explores the different ways in which concept are similar or different, using diverse system of sorting (categories, ordered hierarchy).
+By sorting cards (items, elements) into piles, the participant explores the different ways in which concepts are similar or different, using diverse system of sorting (categories, ordered hierarchy).
 Repeated many times, it can demonstrate many views of how **knowledge is organised**.
 The results can then be examined and analyzed to reveal relationships between concepts.

+**SOURCE**: card-sorting task with experienced and less experienced air traffic controllers, in order to examine whether the range of anticipation dpends onn the level of experience.
+A set of 30 realistic and comparable traffic sutations was presented, and the controllers' task was to sort the situations according to similarity.
+Results: experienced and less experienced controllers showed no relevant differences in classifying the situations.
+(C. Niessen, K. Eyferth & T. Bierwagen (1999)).

 ---